Time for Ilhan (Co-editor)

 Director Jamie Redford, 2011

 There are a disproportionate number of Nobel Prize winners who are dyslexic.
 There are also a disproportionate number of people in prison who have dyslexia.
-This film follows the struggles of students coming to terms with the stigma and the reality of their learning disability, and features interviews from celebrity dyslexics like Richard Branson, Charles Schwab and Gavin Newsom, who claim that having a different kind of brain eventually proved to be an asset in their careers.
+This film follows the struggles of students coming to terms with the stigma and the reality of their learning disability, and features interviews from celebrity dyslexics like Richard Branson, Charles Schwab and Gavin Newsom.
 Official Selection: Sundance Film Festival.

 Something Ventured: The Untold Story of the Original Venture Capitalists